Darwinkel/darwinkel.net/_posts/2025-06-08-cranberry-grape-mead.md

 ### Production notes

 Using an already-opened pack of Vinoferm Red.
 According to the instructions, they should be expired.
 Let's hope that some of the yeasty bois are still viable.
-Otherwise I may have to (re)start fermentation with a new pack of yeast.
-(Update: fermentation started as usual.)
+Otherwise I may have to (re)start fermentation with a new pack of yeast[^1].

 ### Storage, aging, and serving